vuejs/router/README.md

 - `mode: 'history'` -> `history: createWebHistory()`
 - Catch all routes (`/*`) must now be defined using a parameter with a custom regex: `/:catchAll(.*)`

+#### Improvements

+These are technically breaking changes but they fix an inconsistent behavior.

+- Pushing or resolving a non existant named route throws an error instead of navigating to `/` and displaying nothing.

 ### Missing features

 - `keep-alive` is not yet supported